nirooba98/Python3/Python_lists/Lists_in_python.md

 A list is a built-in data structure in python.
-You can store multiple values of the same data type inside a single variable using lists.
+You can store multiple values inside a single variable using lists.

                                         fruit = [“Apple”, “Pineapple”, “Orange”, “Strawberry”]